Single or married, young or old, kids or no kids - every adult needs a life insurance policy.

-The money from your life insurance policy can be used to pay your final expenses, pay off your house’s mortgage, and keep your spouse able to pay the bills until they can find another source of income.
+The money from your life insurance policy can be used to pay your final expenses, pay off your mortgage, and keep your spouse able to pay the bills until they can find another source of income.

 For many people, buying a home is the biggest investment - and biggest debt - they’ll make in their adult lives.

 Even if you know your spouse will be able to cover the monthly mortgage payments following your death, having life insurance that will allow them to pay off even part of the mortgage can be a huge blessing in a stressful time.
 Mortgage life insurance is an option many consider as well.
 Rather then the lump sum being issued to your beneficiary, the insurance company would pay out the balance of your mortgage directly to the lender.

 When a person dies, their debts don’t just disappear.
 Instead, that person’s estate - or their family members, depending on the situation - is expected to repay those debts.